szepeviktor/debian-server-tools/Onboarding.md

 - File versioning is not in query string but turned into file names like `filename.002.ext` in URL-s, [an Apache rule](/webserver/apache-sites-available/Skeleton-site-ssl.conf#L155-L156) reverts them
 - Your web application is protected by a [WAF](https://github.com/szepeviktor/waf4wordpress)
+- Blacklisted things:
+  FTP/S protocol,
-- Blacklisted things: FTP/S protocol, web-based administration tools (cPanel, phpMyAdmin), POP3/S protocol
+  web-based administration (import, export, backup, cPanel, phpMyAdmin), POP3/S protocol
 - How to design and implement [CI and CD](/webserver/Continuous-integration-Continuous-delivery.md)
 - [Running a Laravel application](/webserver/laravel)
 - [Installing WordPress](/webserver/WordPress.md)